Rashaad Penny had a career day against the Eagles. Cutting McDonald’s from his diet might’ve helped.

 “We have all the confidence in the world in both of them,’’ Seattle quarterback Russell Wilson said of Carson and Penny.
 “I know both of them want to be in there, and I think maybe we should put both of them in there at times just to mix it up a little bit.”

 That’s what Penny has been waiting to hear.
-He believes he has fresh legs, the result of honing his body through a nutritionist and the absence of all the wear and tear absorbed by Carson.
+He said he believes he has fresh legs, the result of honing his body through a nutritionist and the absence of all the wear and tear absorbed by Carson.

 “I think it would suck for me because I’m a first-round pick and everyone is expecting all these big things, but I’m still young and fresh,’’ he said.
 “I’ve got a lot of carries I can handle for whenever the time is needed.”